berkutteam/lexiconner/Lexiconner/Lexiconner.Seed/ImportData/en-words.md

 ---

 ***
-Strikingly diffrent
+Strikingly different
 Surprisingly not alike
 For twins, their interests are strikingly different
 ---

 ***
 Miss a deadline
-Fail to finish something withing a given time
+Fail to finish something within a given time
-He's so unreliable!He's always missing deadlines for projects
+He's so unreliable!
+He's always missing deadlines for projects
 ---

 ***